Chelsea investigate allegations of racist remarks towards Sturridge

+Chelsea striker Daniel Sturridge was allegedly called a "monkey" by the Blues own fans, a report which has brought swift condemnation from the West London club.
 The alleged incident occurred during the Blues' 1-1 Champions League draw at Genk two weeks ago, the same game in which some of their travelling support aimed chants QPR defender Anton Ferdinand.

 The Blues are investigating following a complaint from a Chelsea executive club member against a fellow supporter, who was sat in the Cristal Arena's exclusive 100-euro-a-seat section.

-The unnamed fan - reportedly a well-dressed, middle-aged man - allegedly shouted 'They are bringing on the *****' when 22-year-old Sturridge came off the bench and is also alleged to have joined in the chanting about Ferdinand.
+The unnamed fan - reportedly a well-dressed, middle-aged man - allegedly shouted 'They are bringing on the monkeys' when 22-year-old Sturridge came off the bench and is also alleged to have joined in the chanting about Ferdinand.

 The club said in a statement: "We are investigating several complaints as part of our ongoing investigation into offensive behaviour at the game in Genk.